dataluscorp/browser/toolkit/components/telemetry/docs/collection/histograms.rst

 Histograms
 ==========

-In Firefox, the Telemetry system collects various measures of Firefox performance, hardware, usage and customizations and submits it to Mozilla.
+In Datalus, the Telemetry system collects various measures of Datalus performance, hardware, usage and customizations and submits it to Mozilla.
 The Telemetry data collected by a single client can be examined from the integrated ``about:telemetry`` browser page, while the aggregated reports across entire user populations are publicly available at `telemetry.mozilla.org <https://telemetry.mozilla.org>`_.

 .. important::

-    Every new or changed data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection>`__ from a Data Steward.
+    Every new or changed data collection in Datalus needs a `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection>`__ from a Data Steward.

 The following sections explain how to add a new measurement to Telemetry.